datastax/dsbulk/manual/settings.md

 #### --executor.maxInFlight<br />--dsbulk.executor.maxInFlight _&lt;number&gt;_

-The maximum number of "in-flight" requests, or maximum number of concurrent requests waiting for a response from the server.
-This acts as a safeguard to prevent more requests than the cluster can handle.
-Batch statements count as one request.
-Reduce this value when the throughput for reads and writes cannot match the throughput of mappers; this is usually a sign that the workflow engine is not well calibrated and will eventually run out of memory.
+The maximum number of "in-flight" queries, or maximum number of concurrent requests waiting for a response from the server.
+When writing to the database, batch statements count as one request.
+When reading from the database, each request for the next pages count as one request.

+This acts as a safeguard to prevent overloading the cluster.
+Reduce this value when the throughput for reads and writes cannot match the throughput of connectors, and latencies get too high; this is usually a sign that the workflow engine is not well calibrated and will eventually run out of memory, or some queries will timeout.

+This setting applies a "soft" limit to the gloabl throughput, without capping it at a fixed value.
+If you need a fixed maximum throughput, you should use `maxPerSecond` instead.

+Note that this setting is implemented by a semaphore and may block application threads if there are too many in-flight requests.

 Setting this option to any negative value or zero will disable it.

-Default: **1024**.
+Default: **-1**.

 <a name="log"></a>
 ## Log Settings